vidview/Example.QuadView/README.md

-Example.Simple
+Example.QuadView
 ==============

-This example demonstrates an invisible overlay that covers the viewer and reacts to being clicked on.
+This example demonstrates a simple Quad View application where 4 video sources can be viewed at the same time.

 Checking out:
 -------------